Student-centric advice and objective recommendations

 Determine your custodial parent(s)

 If your parents are divorced and do not live together, you’ll only report one of their incomes on the FAFSA.
 This can be beneficial to your financial aid package.
-The less income you report, the lower your EFC, or Expected Family Contribution, will be.
-A lower EFC leads to a higher aid package.
+The less income you report, the lower your SAI, or Student Aid Index, will be.
+A lower SAI leads to a higher aid package.

 Students with divorced parents are required to report the income of their custodial parent on the FAFSA.
 They define the custodial parent as the parent you lived with for the longest time over the past 12 months.
 If you lived with both parents equally, you should report the income of the parent that contributed the most financially.